smithharryh/smithharryh.github.io/books/books.markdown

 - The End of the Affair - Graham Greene
 - The Lonely Londoners - Sal Selvon
 - The Great Gatsby - F. Scott Fitzgerald
+- Hillbilly Elegy - J.D.
+Vance
+- The Lion and the Unicorn - George Orwell

 ## 2023